Real World Datasets

 • The tail command above reveals that the data is not exclusively ‘per postcode’; if the number of returns was small those postcodes are grouped into an ‘Other’ row.
 We will leave this for the moment and observe the impact later in this workflow.

-• There are some values for ‘Overseas’ and ‘Unknown’ which are not of interest, so in base R we would create a new dataset without these.
+• There are some State values of ‘Overseas’ or ‘Unknown’ which are not of interest.
+In base R we would create a new dataframe without these.
+We can also check the new dataframe with the filter to check that it returns no matching rows.

 # Create an new, intermediate table without these rows